danielsobrado/personal-blog/content/post/discuss-microservices.md

 We can introduce additional complexity and slow down the entire project.
 New services require more packaging, releasing, latency, network traffic, and a proper orchestration service like Zookeeper.

+### The endpoints

+We need to communicate with our microservices, and we call endpoints to these API calls that allows us to interact with them.

+We need static endpoints to communicate with the front-end and intra-service, a well designed and standardized API is required to effectively communicate, we can do this in different ways:

+* **REST**: Usually over HTTP, allows to expose your API as URLs.

+* **Thrift**: Generates RPC code for cross-language scalable interfaces, it is very popular in Hadoop ecosystems.

+* **GraphQL**: A query language for the API, involves sending request over HTTP with the flexibility of a query language.

+* **Kafka**:  Quick messaging queues ideal for low latency communications.

+These are just some example, there are other options like SOAP, gRPC...
+Each with its own advantages and disadvantages, the right choice for the endpoint technology in the context of your use-case it deserves an article by itself.

+Having multiple type of endpoints in the same architecture is possible, but the monitoring becomes more complicated.

 ### Concepts

 * Reactive Systems